Francis Herbert Dufty: Fiji

 At the age of 25, Dufty arrived in Levuka from Victoria in the SS Egmont in June 1871.
 He set up a new studio next door to the Fiji Times newspaper office on 24 May 1871.
 He also had a jewellery business on the same premises.

-His brother, Aflred, who was 16 at the time, arrived to join him from Sydney on 29 December 1871.
+His brother, Alfred, who was 16 at the time, arrived to join him from Sydney on 29 December 1871.
 Alfred was out of Fiji, in Australia or New Caledonia, for extended periods of time.
 Most of the photographs of Fiji are attributed to Francis Dufty.

 The Dufty studio produced studio portraits, street scenes, landscape photographs, and a large body of "cartes de visite", which had been popularised in Europe in the mid-19th Century.
 They photographed missionaries, European settlers, the Fijian hierarchy and commoners, and other people from the Pacific.
 Portraits were often staged, a process which facilitated the creation of Fijian stereotypes.
 A dealer in Fijian handicrafts, Dufty acquired a range of props which were used repeatedly.

 In 1880, Dufty's landscape photograph of Fiji was exhibited at the Melbourne International Exhibition.

 Alfred transferred to Suva, Fiji in 1884 or 1885 and opened a studio there.
 Dufty remained in Levuka until 1886 when he moved to Suva to join Alfred.

 In June 1887 Alfred and his family left to return to Australia.
 Dufty did not remain in Suva long after, and left for Melbourne in April 1892.

 Politics – Fiji

 Francis was very active in local affairs.
-He was a prominent member of the British Subjects' Mutual Protection Society, in opposition to Cakobau's Government, and a staunch advocate of annexation to Great Britain.
+He was a prominent member of the white supremacist British Subjects' Mutual Protection Society, in opposition to Cakobau's Government, and a staunch advocate of annexation to Great Britain.
 He was a charter member of the first Masonic lodge.

-For three years he was president of the Levuka Mechanics’ Institute and held various other offices.
+For three years he was president of the Levuka Mechanics' Institute and held various other offices.